sriramdasbalaji/AzureFunctions/readme.md

 3. You might be prompted to sign into to your account from Visual Studio.
 Sign in to your account

-4. Set the local path where you want the local repository to be placed and select Clone.
+4. Set the local path where you want the local repository to be placed and select **Clone**.

      ![clonepath](images/clonepath.png)

-5. Select Show Folder View under Solutions to see all the solutions in the local git folder and double click on **PartsUnlimited.sln** to open the project.
+5. In Team Explorer under **Solutions** you will see all the solutions in the local git folder and double click on **PartsUnlimited.sln** to open the project.

      ![openproject](images/opensolution.png)